 Arwen Dyer’s Top Tips for Aspiring Landscape Photographers

-I am a landscape photographer with fervor for conservation photography.
-The visual image is a very powerful tool for raising awareness and for creating the change needed to protect our natural environment and its wildlife from human endeavour and climate change.
+Meet Arwen Dyer a landscape photographer with fervor for conservation photography.
+She understands that the visual image is a very powerful tool for raising awareness and for creating the change needed to protect our natural environment and its wildlife from human endeavour and climate change.

 On a creative level, I love shooting broad landscapes but I am enthralled with taking macro and night photographs.
 The micro world (fungi, moss, tiny shells etc.) and the expansive celestial world are beyond our grasp in many ways, so capturing them and bringing them into people’s lives through photography is a real delight for me.